vishvAsa/AgamaH_vaiShNavaH/pAncharAtrAgamaH/meta/articles/MT/leach_pAncharAtra_2013/3_THE_THREE_JEWELS_AND_THE_FORMATION_OF/3_Divisions_within_the_pAncharAtra/1_i_Different_kinds_of_pAncharAtrika.md

 [^61]: NPP 106.5 *ff*: *eṣa ca prasaṅgo vedāntavidāṃ pāñcarātrāṇāṃ ca samānaḥ*/ * tair api brahmaṇi nārāyaṇākhyāyāṃ ca parasyāṃ prakṛtau jīvātmanāṃ layo muktir abhyupagatā yataḥ*/. [[50]]

+That distinct groups within the Pāñcarātra should have held opposing views on the ontology of individual selves seems somewhat surprising given that in the Pāñcarātra literature that is currently available, such concerns do not figure prominently.

+## Non-doctrinal emphasis
-available, such concerns do not figure prominently.
-Moreover, in the works by the Vedāntin defenders of Pāñcarātra orthodoxy, in the Vaikhānasa literature62 and, as we will see presently, in the Pāñcarātra scriptures, different types of Pāñcarātrika are distinguished from one another not on account of opposing philosophical positions, but rather because of such factors as their different religious goals, liturgical practices, social class \( *varṇa*\), customs, everyday habits, and religious insignia.
+Moreover, in the works by the Vedāntin defenders of Pāñcarātra orthodoxy, in the Vaikhānasa literature[^62] and, as we will see presently, in the Pāñcarātra scriptures, different types of Pāñcarātrika are distinguished from one another not on account of opposing philosophical positions, but rather because of such factors as their different religious goals, liturgical practices, social class \( *varṇa*\), customs, everyday habits, and religious insignia.

 In the Pāñcarātra works, there are several ways in which different types of worshipper are classified.
 Already in our earliest Saṃhitās, there are clear indications that important differences were recognised among devotees, and that one of the most basic distinctions, as attested to in the SS and the PauṣS, was that between those “with desires” \( *sakāma*\) and those “without desires” \( *akāma*, *niṣkāma*\).
-The former, inevitably, desire various mundane and heavenly rewards \(see e.g. PauṣS 36.80-81, SS

-24.432-433\), while the latter seek liberation only \(e.g. PauṣS 31.203, SS 18.51ab\).
+The former, inevitably, desire various mundane and heavenly rewards \(see e.g. PauṣS 36.80-81, SS 24.432-433\), while the latter seek liberation only \(e.g. PauṣS 31.203, SS 18.51ab\).

 According to these sources, the two types of worshipper participate alongside each other in the same rituals \(PauṣS 31.201-227, SS 7.73\), and both may be members of any of the four social classes \( *varṇa*\) \(PauṣS 38.26 *ff*, SS 7.43ab\).
-In one place, the SS

-\(7.37 *ff*\) reports that the devotees who seek liberation only perform divergent rites on different days of the month during the year-long vow \( *vrata*\) to worship the four forms of god,63 and that after the worship, the *sakāma* and the *niṣkāma* devotees give different gifts to Brahmins \(7.49c-51\).
+In one place, the SS \(7.37 *ff*\) reports that the devotees who seek liberation only perform divergent rites on different days of the month during the year-long vow \( *vrata*\) to worship the four forms of god,63 and that after the worship, the *sakāma* and the *niṣkāma* devotees give different gifts to Brahmins \(7.49c-51\).
 Meanwhile, they perform the twelve-day vow \( *dvādaśavrata*\) in the same way, and it grants the same result to both \(SS 7.73\).

 Elsewhere \(SS 19.84c-85\), it is said that the “Heart mantra” is to be recited with a different ending depending on the goal of the initiate – *svāhā* for enjoyments \( *bhoga*\) and *namas* for liberation \( *mokṣa*\).
 The SS cites another example wherein the *niṣkāma* and the *sakāma* devotees worship the mantras of the “manifested deities”